i-MSCP/imscp/docs/vagrant/README.md

 	cd ../..
 	ln -s docs/vagrant/Vagrantfile Vagrantfile

-You must also fill-up the docs/preseed.pl file according your need.
+You must also fill-up the docs/preseed.pl file according your needs.

 Then to start the VM and immediately start the i-MSCP install and get a root ssh login...